-2.0 RELATIONSHIP TO THE MEMBERS CODE OF CONDUCT
+2.0 Relationship to the Members Code of Conduct

-- 2.1 The Council has adopted a local Code of Conduct which reflects the principles of selflessness, integrity, objectivity, accountability, openness, honesty and leadership. - 2.2 This protocol is intended to supplement the Members Code of Conduct where members are involved in the planning process. - 2.3 The rules set out in the Members Code of Conduct must be applied first and must always be complied with. - 2.4 Where a member does not abide by the Members Code of Conduct and/or this protocol when involved in the planning process it may put the Council at risk of challenge on the legality of any decision made or at risk of a finding of maladministration. - 2.5 The failure is also likely to be a breach of the Members Code of Conduct and may be the subject of a complaint to the Standards Committee.
+2.1 The Council has adopted a local code of conduct which reflects the principles of selflessness, integrity, objectivity, accountability, openness, honesty and leadership.

+2.2 This protocol is intended to supplement the Members Code of Conduct where members are involved in the planning process.

+2.3 The rules set out in the Members Code of Conduct must be applied first and must always be complied with.

+2.4 Where a member does not abide by the Members Code of Conduct and/or this protocol when involved in the planning process it may put the Council at risk of challenge on the legality of any decision made or at risk of a finding of maladministration.

+2.5 The failure is also likely to be a breach of the Members Code of Conduct and may be the subject of a complaint to the Standards Committee.
 Members should apply common sense in the interpretation of this protocol.

-3.0 THE GENERAL ROLE AND CONDUCT OF COUNCILLORS AND OFFICERS
+3.0 The General Role and Conduct of Councillors and Officers

-- 3.1 Councillors and officers have different but complementary roles.
-Both serve the public, but councillors are responsible to the electorate whilst officers are responsible to the Council as a whole.
-Officers advise councillors and the Council and carry out the Council's work.
-They are employed by the Council, not by individual councillors.
+3.1 Councillors and officers have different but complementary roles.
+Both serve the public but Councillors are responsible to the electorate whilst officers are responsible to the Council as a whole.
+Officers advise Councillors and the Council and carry out the Council's work.
+They are employed by the Council, not by individual Councillors.
 A successful relationship between councillors and officers will be based upon mutual trust, understanding and respect of each other's position.
-The Council has a protocol giving guidance on relationships between officers and members. - 3.2 Both councillors and officers are guided by codes of conduct.
-The Members Code of Conduct and its relationship to this protocol are set out in Part 8 section 1 of the Constitution. - 3.3 Planning Officers who are chartered town planners are subject to the Royal Town Planning Institute (RTPI) Code of Professional Conduct breaches of which may be subject to disciplinary action by the Institute.
-In addition, the Council has a Code of Conduct for employees. - 3.4 In addition to these codes, the Council's Procedure Rules govern the conduct of Council business. - 3.5 Councillors and officers should view with extreme caution any offer of gifts or hospitality.
-The Council has adopted separate protocols for officers and for members giving guidance on gifts and hospitality. - 3.6 Serving councillors who act as agents for people pursuing planning matters within their authority should not be members of the Planning Committee. - 3.7 Councillors and particularly those serving on the Planning Committee must receive training on planning when first appointed to the Planning Committee and regularly thereafter.
+The Council has a protocol giving guidance on relationships between officers and members.

+3.2 Both Councillors and Officers are guided by codes of conduct.
+The Members Code of Conduct and its relationship to this protocol are set out in Part 8, Section 6 of the Constitution.

+3.3 Planning Officers who are chartered town planners are subject to the Royal Town Planning Institute (RTPI) Code of Professional Conduct breaches of which may be subject to disciplinary action by the Institute.
+In addition, the Council has a Code of Conduct for Employees.

-4.0 REGISTRATION AND DISCLOSURE OF INTERESTS
+3.4 In addition to these Codes, the Council's Procedure Rules govern the conduct of Council business.

+3.5 Councillors and officers should view with extreme caution any offer of gifts or hospitality.
+The Council has adopted separate protocols for Officers and for Members giving guidance on gifts and hospitality.

+3.6 Serving councillors who act as agents for people pursuing planning matters within their authority should not be members of the Development Committee.

+3.7 Councillors and particularly those serving on the Development Committee must receive training on planning when first appointed to the Development Committee and regularly thereafter.

+4.0 Registration and Disclosure of Interests